Flexible partial old-age pension

 Earnings-related pension

 This calculator will calculate the amount of your partial old-age pension and the amount of your full old-age pension after you’ve taken out a partial old-age pension.
-For comparison, the calculator also calculates how much your full old-age pension would be if you had not taken out a partial old-age pension.
+For comparison, the calculator also calculates how much your full old-age pension would be had you not taken out a partial old-age pension.

 If you are 55 or older this year, the calculator will also calculate the amount of your national and guarantee pensions, if you qualify for them.
-You can estimate your pension using this calculator if you were born between 1957 and 2005.
+You can estimate your pension using this calculator if you were born between 1958 and 2006.

-The calculator calculates your pension under the assumption that the earned pension you have entered into it has been adjusted with the life expectancy coefficient and does not include an increment for late retirement.
+The calculator calculates your pension under the assumption that the earned pension you have entered has been adjusted with the life expectancy coefficient and does not include an increment for late retirement.
 If you have already reached your retirement age, the pension you have earned may include an increment for late retirement.

 You can select between two different future general wage developments in this calculator.
 The option in which the wage level remains unchanged corresponds to the pension record’s baseline projection of your pension.
 The option in which the wage level grows corresponds to the Finnish Centre for Pensions’ baseline assumption in its long-term projection.